BernardoGomesNegri/ExtractBSPToFolderForVPK/README.md

 # ExtractBSPToFolderForVPK
 This is a script made to work around a bug in Source Engine which does not allow it to read assets embedded in .bsp files when they are inside a .vpk

-## Running it
+## Run it with the GUI
-Run ExtractBSPToFolderForVPK.py using the python interpreter (python3 on Linux, python on Windows), the script will prompt you to indicate the input and output folders respectively
+To run it with user interface, run the file "gui.py" with the Python interpreter (python3 on Linux, python on Windows.)
+A new window will open, choose an input and output folder and click "start process".
+Wait a while, it may take long, but it will inform you if there is an error.
+The folders are:

 * Output: Should be an empty folder where the result of the process is.
 You can drag this folder directly to VPK.exe
 * Input: The folder where you downloaded the maps where that you want to extract.
 Should have at least a maps/ subfolder.

 After running the program, use VPK.exe to transform it to a vpk file (instructions [here](https://developer.valvesoftware.com/wiki/VPK)).
 If the filesize of the output folder is more than 200MB, run VPK.exe in multichunk mode (described in the website).

+## Run it with the command line
+Run "cli.py" using the python interpreter (python3 on Linux, python on Windows), the script will prompt you to indicate the input and output folders respectively

+* Output: Should be an empty folder where the result of the process is.
+You can drag this folder directly to VPK.exe
+* Input: The folder where you downloaded the maps where that you want to extract.
+Should have at least a maps/ subfolder.

+After running the program, use VPK.exe to transform it to a vpk file (instructions [here](https://developer.valvesoftware.com/wiki/VPK)).
+If the filesize of the output folder is more than 200MB, run VPK.exe in multichunk mode (described in the website).

-### Parameters
+### Command line parameters
 The program supports various parameters:

 * -i | --input can be used to specify the input folder before running.